 As a company that carries out extensive research and development activities, we benefit from the U.K. research and development tax credit regime under the scheme for small or medium-sized enterprises, or SMEs, and also claim a Research and Development Expenditure Credit, or RDEC, to the extent that our projects are grant funded.
 Under the SME regime, we are able to surrender some of our trading losses that arise from our qualifying research and development activities for a cash rebate ranging from 33.35% to 21.67% of such qualifying research and development expenditure.
 The net tax benefit of the RDEC is expected to be 12% in 2020 and future periods.
 We meet the conditions of the SME regime, but also can make claims under the RDEC regime to the extent that our projects are grant funded.
-Qualifying expenditures largely comprise employment costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.
+Qualifying expenditures largely comprise employment costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research projects.
+Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.67%.
+A large portion of costs relating to our research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.

-We may not be able to continue to claim research and development tax credits under the SME regime in the future because we may no longer qualify as a small or mediumsized company.
+We may not be able to continue to claim research and development tax credits under the SME regime in the future because we may no longer qualify as a small or medium-sized company.
 However, we should continue to be able to make claims under the RDEC regime.